OpenRouting/DataModel/README.md

   * good
   * excellent
 * [sloped_curb] (http://wiki.openstreetmap.org/wiki/Key:sloped_curb) - The percent incline of the curb cutout.
 AKA wheelchair ramps
 * [lit] (http://wiki.openstreetmap.org/wiki/Lit) - Determines whether the path is lit with lamps at night.
-Choice of: Yes, No
+Choice of:
+  * Yes
+  * No
 * foot - Determines whether pedestrians have access.
-Choice of: Yes, No
+Choice of:
+  * Yes
+  * No
 * bicycles - Determines whether pedestrians have access.
-Choice of: Yes, No
+Choice of:
+  * Yes
+  * No
 * horses - Determines whether horses have access.
-Choice of: Yes, No
+Choice of:
+  * Yes
+  * No